Construction. Engineering. Architecture. A PDF editor for commercial use

 The first thing you'll notice, perhaps even before you buy it, is that this software does just about everything.
 From the top, you can navigate and edit PDFs through two different modes: finger touch, or with a stylus.
 (Note that while the software can be used with a mouse in theory, it is definitely designed for tablets or desktop touch screens.)
 The stylus support is amazing, serving well in its goal to replace natural pens and paper.

-And although the software is designed to annotate existing PDFs – blueprints, documents, et al – it can be used to create PDFs, type them up, insert images, add or delete pages, and most other basic function you'd find in, say, Adobe Acrobat.
+And although the software is designed to annotate existing PDFs – blueprints, documents, et al – its also like other free PDF tools online that can be used to create PDFs, type them up, insert images, add or delete pages, and most other basic function you'd find in, say, Adobe Acrobat.

 There are some blemishes with this process, though.
 Although no particular feature in the software itself triggers it, Drawboard PDF can occasionally work slowly or even crash entirely.
 Previously, this has happened temporarily as a result of operating system updates, before Drawboard itself was updated.
 This is not a large issue but it is a possibility to keep in mind.